ArchI3Chris/SBCL-Basic-Client-Server-Example/README.md

 - barely any examples or simple explanation out there

-- the few out there are either useless or don't work (properly), yet get copied and pasted on multiple pages and sites.
+- the few out there are either useless or don't work (properly), yet get copied and pasted onto multiple pages and sites.
 I ran into TWO examples.
 One of which only downloaded a website and even that with an error.
-The second was poorly written, had no error handling AND has sent only PART of the data in ONE direction.
+The second was poorly written, had no error handling for the socket AND has sent only PART of the data in only ONE direction.

 So, I hope you appreciate the effort and it's going to be helpful for you.
 This one is not a copy and paste but has actually been written by myself and tested and it works.